March 28, 1902 – October 19, 2003

 Sister Radegunda (Frieda) Bischofberger, 101, died October 19, 2003, at the Monastery of St. Gertrude in Cottonwood, ID.
 She was born to Johann Baptist and Theresia Klauer Bischofberger on March 28, 1902, in Appenzell, I. Rh., Switzerland.

-Combined with her adventuresome spirit, her quick wit, ready laugh and twinkling eyes charmed people.
-Beyond that she inspired them by her deep faith and prayer.
+Combined with her adventuresome spirit, her quick wit, ready laugh, and twinkling eyes charmed people.
+Beyond that, she inspired them with her deep faith and prayer.

 She was the last sister from Switzerland in the community.
 Her eight brothers and sisters preceded her in death; she is survived by her monastic community and many nieces and nephews.